alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ![Our friends the trade winds are again helping us, although not so much this time.](pics/avis-lxxx-indian-journey.jpg "The blue line goes below India and Sri Lanka, and approaches Africa.")

-Here we encounter one of the many difficulties.
+Here we encounter a few of the many difficulties.
 To start with, we have to cross Egypt over the Suez Canal, which might prove challenging: the area is not far from the Gaza Strip.